 When I-70 divided the city of St. Louis from the Mississippi riverfront in 1964, it devastated the vitality of the downtown area and isolated one of the most iconic architectural treasures in the United States, the Gateway Arch, from the city.
 The neighborhood cleared first for the famous St. Louis Arch, and then the highway, was a historic architectural neighborhood which many compared to New Orleans in looks, music, and culture.
 According to the Missouri Department of Transportation (MoDOT) “the downtown lanes [of I-70] are one of the least traveled sections of interstate in the Saint Louis area.
 Currently the majority of approximately 70,000 vehicles per day in this section are traveling through Saint Louis to points west.
 With the rerouting of I-70 it is probable that that amount of traffic could be reduced by greater than 50%.”

 A General Management Plan was completed by the National Park Service in 2009 and resulted in a design competition offered by the National Park Service calling for the “framing” of the Arch by reimagining its connections with the City of St. Louis, the Mississippi River, and Illinois, which will reinvigorate and reintroduce the Arch and Jefferson National Expansion Memorial back to the community of St. Louis.
 The NPS “prefers and strongly supports the removal of the Interstate highway."

-The St. Louis County Department of Highways and Traffic has instituted a project to examine the South County Connector corridor to improve thoroughfare congestion, enhance interstate connectedness and increase mobility throughout south St. Louis County, the City of St. Louis, and central St. Louis County by increasing the connectivity of Interstates 44, 64, 55, and 170.
-The initial draft was evaluated by the Federal Highway Administration and through public hearings in 2012, and now the SCC project is currently in the initial stages of the Environmental Impact Statement after completing the Draft EIS in July of 2013.
+The St. Louis County Department of Highways and Traffic instituted a project to examine the South County Connector corridor to improve thoroughfare congestion, enhance interstate connectedness and increase mobility throughout south St. Louis County, the City of St. Louis, and central St. Louis County by increasing the connectivity of Interstates 44, 64, 55, and 170.
+The initial draft was evaluated by the Federal Highway Administration and through public hearings in 2012, and now the SCC project is currently in the editing stages of the Final Environmental Impact Statement after completing the Draft EIS in July of 2013.

 St. Louis Punts on Highway Teardown, for Now by Angie Schmitt, June 2013.